wassafr/CaptchaFace-ios/README.md

       UIDevice.supportsCapchaFace()
   ```

-3. Show the captcha viewController with default parameters
+3. Show the captcha viewController with default parameters ( have to be called from any application's ViewController )

    ```objc
    // Objective-C